offirmakes/Offir_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OKzIARZuX_Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Guide:
-<a href="https://drive.google.com/file/d/11kLm7t8QtL4-lCXjlgG20eg_sV6XhBYr/view?usp=sharing"> Link </a>
+<a href="https://cdn.sparkfun.com/datasheets/Kits/Weevil_Eye_KitCard-07-Online_only.pdf"> Link </a>

 Overview:

 For milestone 1, I completed all the hardware invovled with my pen plotter project.
 This meant that I built all the components, attached them together, and wired all the electrical parts together.
+I had to tighten screws and connect the ddifferent steel parts together.
 With this milestone complete, I had a fully built pen plotter.

 Design: